KestrelComputer/kestrel/_posts/2015-02-24-evented-or-not.md

 thread-local storage, I suppose), but that seems inconvenient for illustration purposes.

-Another problem I see is the sheer frequency of memory allocations and frees.
+The frequency of memory allocations and frees concerns me as well.
 Each control block includes a reference to the next handler(s) to execute;
-literally, we're constructing *continuations* in memory.  `malloc` and `free` would need to be *very* efficient in order for async programs to run anywhere near the speed of a synchronous application with normal stack allocation.
+literally, we're constructing *continuations* in memory.  `malloc` and `free` would need startling efficiency in order for async programs to run anywhere near the speed of a synchronous application with normal stack allocation.
 When you look at environments like [Node.js](http://nodejs.org) or [Twisted](https://twistedmatrix.com), you'll realize that the use of a